Oslandia/pysfcgal_ci/docs/docs/user_guide/build.md

 ### Build dependencies

 The dependencies required for the build are:

 - gmp
 - boost
 - mpfr
 - cmake
 - cgal*

-*Install SFCGAL with your package manager (apt, yum, pacman, pkg, etc) or with the sources if your system doesn't offer the package.*
+Install SFCGAL with your package manager (apt, yum, pacman, pkg, etc) or with the sources if your system doesn't offer the package.

-Example for debian/ubuntu users
+Example for debian/ubuntu users:

 ```shell
 apt install -y cmake libgmp-dev libmpfr-dev libboost-dev libboost-timer-dev libboost-test-dev